Jewellery of Tamil Nadu

 Tamil people have historically been connoisseurs of fine golden jewellery, which has a history predating the Sangam period in the Indian subcontinent.
-Ancient Tamil literature lists out the different types of jewellery worn by women historically from head to toe.
+Ancient Tamil literature lists out the different types of jewellery worn by women historically from head and every part except the feet.
+But some traditions have jewellery for feet too.
 Apart from gold, jewellery was also fashioned out of silver, copper and brass.

 Tamil annai (The Mother Tamil) is praised by ornamenting her with The Five Great Epics of Tamil Literature.